colemaring/RE-RASSOR-lightweight/README.md

  - 12v to 5v converter or buck converter <br>
  - wires <br>

-# Troubleshooting
-todo

 # ONLY IF you are to host YOUR OWN server, follow these steps:
 fork this repo <br>
 change the ip in the roverclient.ino file to match the domain or ipv4 of the server your are hosting <br>
-change the ip in App.jsx and rebuild the frontend using npm vite build <br>
+change the ip in App.jsx and rebuild the frontend using npm vite build (when you do this move the new dist file into the server folder) <br>
- - when you do this move the new dist file into the server folder install node <br>
+install node <br>
 git clone this repo <br>
 cd into rover <br>